b3nsn0w/amqp-swarm/README.md

 - [x] Server-client communication
 - [x] Server-server communication
-- [x] Error handling (undocumented)
+- [x] Error handling
-- [ ] Server-side ping
+- [x] Server-side ping
 - [ ] Pattern matching for request handlers
+- [ ] Connection deduplication
 - [x] Full documentation
 - [ ] Examples
 - [x] Custom socket support

-Error handling will use rejected promises.
-Currently, unhandled requests return `null`, in the future they will throw errors.

-"Full documentation and examples" refers to multi-node examples, apart from that, the initial docs are mostly done.
+"Examples" refers to multi-node examples, apart from that, the initial docs are mostly done.
 Test coverage is also a bit lacking at the moment.

 # Usage